KQraze/KQraze/README.md

 ---

-✨ Always open to interesting projects and new ideas!
+✨ Always open to new challenges and interesting projects!